tanvir785/youtuberanker/README.md

-This project is used to gather information about a Youtube Video such as views,comments and ratings.
+This is an app I developed in my free time using React/Redux that is used to gather information about a Youtube video such as views,comments and ratings.
 The ratings are calculated as a percentage of likes against total of likes & dislikes.

 The project consumes Google's Youtube API and uses React JS/Redux tools to communicate with the REST API.

 For CSS I have used Material UI, a popular React JS Web component that enhances design and functional capabilities of a React App (https://material-ui.com/) and also Semantic UI (https://semantic-ui.com/).